MikeHardman/mikehardman.github.io/_posts/2015-11-12-My-Experience-With-Deletion.md

 comments: True
 ---

 *Update* moments after tweeting about this... my account has re-appeared!
-Like magic...
+Like magic... no such luck for  my compatriot devexer though.

 So this post isn't following on in the usual format, this post is coming from the heart!
 I've never had a reasonable or decent response to any of either my messages or emails to livecoding support or drmjg... so here's a public letter.